FanmengWang/MPerformer/README.md

-# The official implementation of the paper "MPerformer: A SE(3) Transformer-based Molecular Perceptron"
+# The official implementation of the paper "MPerformer: An SE(3) Transformer-based Molecular Perceptron"